mozilla-l10n/documentation/products/firefox_android/adding_multilocales.md

 At this point you will be asked to provide a commit message for your patch (in `nano` if you followed the instructions to set up the environment): write your commit message, then press `CTRL+O` to save the file, `enter` to confirm the proposed filename, and finally `CTRL+X` to exit the editor.

-The commit message should be the same as the bug, for example `Bug 123456 - Add "ab-CD" to Fennec meamo-locales for multi-locales build`.
+The commit message should be the same as the bug, for example `Bug 123456 - Add "ab-CD" to Fennec maemo-locales for multi-locales build`.

 You’ready to *pop* the patch out of the queue.
 Since there are no other patches, you can pop them all with `-a`.